NNPDF/nnpdf/doc/sphinx/source/tutorials/general_th_covmat.rst

       Changing either of these to ``False`` will affect the fit outcome and should be avoided unless you know what you are doing.

+4. The flag ``use_scalevar_uncertainties``  corresponds to whether or not a theory covmat is to be constructed from a pointprescription with instructions inside ``theorycovmatconfig``.
+Usually in cases where a custom covmat is being loades, this will be set to ``False``.

-4. Make sure that datasets are grouped under one big experiment called "BIGEXP", just like in :ref:`vptheorycov-index`.
+5. Make sure that datasets are grouped under one big experiment called "BIGEXP", just like in :ref:`vptheorycov-index`.

-5. For an example runcard, see `here <https://github.com/NNPDF/nnpdf/tree/master/validphys2/examples/fit_with_user_covmat.yaml.>`_
+6. For an example runcard, see `here <https://github.com/NNPDF/nnpdf/tree/master/validphys2/examples/fit_with_user_covmat.yaml.>`_

 Including both scale variation uncertainties and user uncertainties